Last Updated on January 7, 2022 by Grow with Bovees

 Out of Gas or Old Gas

 If your lawn mower is out of gas, well, you know what to do.
 Every mower comes with a gas tank of a specific size.
 Check the owner’s manual to know its capacity.
 You will also find printed markers on the tank to help you fill to the correct level.
 Make sure you don’t put too much in the tank.
 That causes its own set of problems.
+Make sure to use the correct fuel/oil mix in the engine.
+You should check whether it needs 50:1 vs 40:1 oil/gas mix ratio, as this can affect the starting of the engine if there is too much oil in the fuels.

 Now, if you have old gas in the engine, that’s a problem too.
 If you forgot or did not bother to empty the gas tank before you put it away for a long time, you will end up with old gas.